Table of Contents:

 In 2024, more electric vehicles (EVs) will be available than ever before, including the Range Rover Electric, the Hyundai Ioniq 7, and the Volvo EX30.
 As EV sales increase, ownership is becoming more mainstream and widespread.
 Now, EV shoppers have many options, from simple sedans to luxury cars and powerful SUVs to electric pickup trucks.

 If you're going to have a business installing EV charging stations, you should know about EVs.
-For instance, how far can an electric car travel on a single charge?
+For instance, how far can an electric car go on one charge?

-Many solar installers are also installing EV chargers as a way to upsell customers and provide a value add service.
+Many solar installers are also installing EV chargers as a way to upsell customers and provide a value-added service.

 What Is The Average Range For An Electric Vehicle?

-How Far Can An Electric Car Go On One Charge?
+How Far Can An Electric Car Go On A Charge?

 When traveling long distances, it is often necessary to charge on the go at a commercial EV charging station.
-As the charging infrastructure improves, there will be more public charging options than ever before and these options are likely to increase over time.
-Now, shopping centers, parking garages, workplaces, business districts and even some multifamily buildings have charging stations.
+As the charging infrastructure improves, there will be more public charging options than ever before, and these options are likely to increase over time.
+Now, shopping centers, parking garages, workplaces, business districts, and even some multifamily buildings, including condos, have charging stations.

 How Long Does It Take To Recharge An Electric Vehicle?

-DC fast chargers are the fastest option available, and some can fully charge a battery in minutes instead of hours.
-However, regularly using a fast charger can cause battery degradation, reducing the capacity of the battery slightly over time.
+DC fast chargers are the quickest option, capable of charging a battery in minutes instead of hours.
+However, frequent use of fast charging can contribute to battery degradation over time.

-What Impacts How Far An Electric Car Can Go?
+What Impacts How Far An Electric Car Can Go On A Charge?

 Factors Increasing EV Range | Factors Decreasing EV Range |